wiruwiru/CallAdminSystem-CS2/README.md

 ## TO-DO
 - Change configuration file location
-- Add support for translations in ChatMenus titles
+- Add option for custom reason

 ###
 This project is a modification of [ReportSystem](https://github.com/PhantomYopta/-Discord-cs2-ReportSystem)